● Ecc 3:1 . . A season is set for everything, a time for every experience under heaven.

 ● Ecc 3:22 . .
 I saw that there is nothing better for man than to enjoy his possessions, since that is his portion.
 For who can enable him to see what will happen afterward?

-There used to be a commercial on TV that went something like this: You only go around once, so do it with all the gusto you can get!
 Is that really such bad advice seeing as no one really knows for sure what happens after we die?
-What if all those super pious churchians who practice a life of strict self denial discover later after death that it was all for nothing?
+What if all those super pious ascetics practicing a life of strict self denial discover later after death that it was all for nothing?
 Wouldn't that be tragic?
 It is stupid to suffer self denial when no one really knows for rock-solid sure whether or not it counts for anything.

-Seeing as how Ecclesiastes is a book of philosophy, rather than revelation; then
+Seeing as how Ecclesiastes is one man's world view, rather than a specific

 for Psalm 31